 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
-Neither the European Union nor the granting authority: an a bald reservosible for them.
-PROJECT COORDINATOR:
+Views and opinit expressed are however those of the author(s) or and do not necessarily reflect those of the Europ Union or the European Research Executive Agen Neither the European Union nor the granting authority can be held responsible for them.

-University of Bologna via Zamboni, 33, 40126 Bologna BO, Italy info@carina-proiect.eu
+University of Bologna Via Zamboni, 33, 40126 Bologna BO, Italy info@carina-project.eu

-&lt;sup>3Labarthe, P.; Beck, M. (2022): CAP and Advisory Services: From Farm Advisory Systems to Innovation Support, EuroChoices 21(1), DOI: 10.1111/1746-692X.12354.
+3Labarthe, P.; Beck, M. (2022): CAP and Advisory Services: From Farm Advisory Systems to Innovation Support, EuroChoices 21(1), DOI: 10.1111/1746-692X.12354.